A lucky life lived simply. Every day can be an adventure.

 My friend, Susan, and I are so happy to send you this picture we took last month at Sarangkot, Pokhara, Nepal.
 Susan and I met in 1989, both playing saxophone in the Purdue “All-American” Marching Band.
 We have remained great friends over time and distance ever since.
 After graduating from Purdue in 1993, Susan spent more than 2 years in Nepal with the Peace Corps.
 This year, she planned an amazing trip to see the country again, visit friends and host families, and experience a homecoming of sorts.
 Since 2010, I have been living in Shenyang, China, so when I heard about Susan’s trip, I invited myself along.
 We met in Kathmandu and later visited Pokhara, where this picture was taken.
 We awoke at 4am that morning to make the trip to Sarangkot and watch the sun rise over the Annapurna range.
 It was our distinct pleasure to show Purdue Pride in the foothills of greatness. ***

-I started this blog when we moved to Shenyang, China in 2010.
+I started this blog in 2010 as we prepared to move to Shenyang China.
 Since coming back to the US in 2015, my writing has been less consistent.
 Trying to find a voice here...

 View all posts by thesimpleadventure